 Moderator: Barbara Rimkunas, Historian, Exeter Historical Society

 In our role as community change agents, we are increasingly aware of the importance of racial diversity and ethnic inclusion in decisions made in New Hampshire during the COVID-19 pandemic.
 We are focusing on the ongoing need of the community while honoring New Hampshire Governor Chris Sununu's stay-at-home order.
 We have taken steps to keep you informed via our scheduled Fireside Chat.
-The first event using a ZOOM meeting room is titled COVID-19 and Racial Equity.
+The first event using a ZOOM meeting room was titled COVID-19 and Racial Equity.
 This event took place on April 29, 2020.
 Click on See Video button

 When: June 3, 2020.
 Click on See Video button